 6. Old Fashioned Fires

-When it comes to wood burning fire pits, light your fire the old fashioned way with a piece of newspaper and kindling.
+When it comes to wood burning pits, light your fire the old fashioned way with a piece of newspaper and kindling.
 Don’t use flammable liquids because they can flair and send off harmful toxins.

 7. Exercise Caution